psolymos/bSims/README.md

 - aid survey design,
 - and have fun while doing it!

+Design objectives:

+- small (point count) scale implementation,
+- habitat is considered homogeneous except for edge effects,
+- realistic but efficient implementation of biological mechanisms and observation process,
+- defaults chosen to reflect common practice and assumptions,
+- extensible (PRs are welcome).

 See the package in action in the [QPAD Book](https://peter.solymos.org/qpad-book/).

 ## Install